MileHacker Logo

 Transport & Assistance

-• A private car with a driver allows for direct, customized routes and assistance.
+• HIRING a car and driver allows for direct, customized routes and assistance.

 • Confirm hotel accessibility features directly with the property before booking.